 Eligible Applicants Must Meet the Following Criteria:

-- Be enrolled in a teacher preparation program at the University of Nevada, Reno College of Education.
+- Be enrolled in a teacher preparation program at the University of Nevada, Reno College of Education and Human Development.

 - Be already placed in a student teaching experience within a Nevada rural school district.

-- Pursue a career as a full-time teacher in a Nevada rural school district after graduation and securing a Nevada teaching license.
+- Plan to pursue a career as a full-time teacher in a Nevada rural school district after graduation and securing a Nevada teaching license.

 - Have completed all requirements for their undergraduate degree except for their student teaching experience.